This post will make clarity on the benefits of hyaluronic acid for the skin and help you understand what kind you should be buying.

+We all use moisturizers because we tend to have dry skin, right?
 As we age, barrier function tends to become compromised.
 The worsening of the barrier function manifest itself with an increase in *TEWL* which stands for trans epidermal water loss.
 This basically means the skin loses more water than it is supposed to, thus becoming dry and dehydrated.

 Hyaluronic acid is an humectant meaning it is able to draw water from the dermis (deep skin layer) to the epidermis (the portion of the skin that we can touch- the most external one).